Nîmes – The Most Roman City in France

 The Fontaine Amédée Pichot was built by Pierre-Amédée Pichot, in honor of his father’s friendship with the painter Paul Balze.
 Pierre-Amédée acquired one of Balze’s paintings and wanted to donate it to the city of Arles.
 But the city couldn’t find anywhere to display it, so Pierre-Amédée decided to build the monument himself.
 He bought a property on the street and worked with Augustus Veran and Balze’s brother Raymond to complete the monument.
 It’s a welcoming site as one enters the city.

-As I mentioned, Arles was a walled city, and the old town – la vielle ville – is the heart.
+As I mentioned, Arles was a walled city, and the old town – la vieille ville – is the heart.
 Bits of the walls still stand today, as well as the remains of a tower at the southeast corner of the old town, Le Tour des Mourges.
 Check out how it’s built right on the bedrock, again just amazing engineering by the Romans.

 Le Tour des Mourgues